ryanpersaud/pyja3mas/README.md

 meant to uniquely identify certain clients.
 With this fingerprint, we can identify specific clients on the network from a single network connection.
-We are able to identify everyday applications, such as Google Chrome or Firefox, as well as unique or potentially malicious clients, such as custom malware propagating through the network.
+We are able to identify everyday applications, such as Google Chrome or Firefox, as well as unique or potentially malicious clients, such as custom malware that is propagating through the network.
 This lightweight server makes it easy to identify these applications.